 ESF can be started with Java Debug Wire Protocol (JDWP) support, allowing the remote debugging of the developed application using Eclipse IDE.
 The procedure for remote debugging is presented in the following.

 - Connect to the target platform (i.e. Reliagate 20-25) and stop the ESF application.
-For sysV devices, type
+Use

 systemctl stop kura.

-- Start ESF with Java Debug Wire Protocol (JDWP) typing
+- Start ESF with Java Debug Wire Protocol (JDWP) by typing

-/opt/eurotech/esf/bin/start_kura_debug_background.sh.
-This will start ESF in foreground and open an OSGi console or start ESF in background.
+/opt/eclipse/kura/bin/start_kura_debug.sh.
+This will start Kura and open an OSGi console.
 It will also start listening for socket connections on port 8000.

 - Install your application bundle on the target platform.

 - From Eclipse IDE, set a breakpoint in the application code at a point that will be reached (i.e. activation method, common logging statement, etc.).
 Then: